imse586/imse586.github.io/syllabus/syllabus.md

 Introduction to big data analytics and visualization.
 This course provides students with hands-on experience of using analytical and predictive modeling techniques and software for practical applications.
 Topics include data visualization principles and techniques, data processing and manipulation, and statistical learning methods such as linear regression, classification, model selection, clustering, principal components analysis, and time-series analysis.

-## What can I expect IMSE 586 to help me learn & do?
+## Course learning goals

-This course is designed to help you
+This course is designed to help you to

 - have a fundamental understanding of the common tasks, methods, and challenges in data science
 - learn programming fundamentals for data analytics and visualization
 - obtain, explore, and transform big data from real-world applications
 - use common inferential and predictive models in statistics and machine learning
-- use popular development environments (Python, JupyterLab) in data science and machine learning
+- use popular development environments in data science and machine learning

-## What <font color="red">textbooks</font> are we using?
+## Textbooks

 There is no official textbook.
 Below is a list of reference books.